Nicki Minaj Revealed Pregnancy To ‘Trusted’ Friends Like Tekashi 6ix9ine Before Announcement, Source Claims

 According to a new exclusive from Hollywood Life, Nicki Minaj reportedly told her “trusted” friends about her pregnancy ahead of her Instagram announcement.
-Tekashi 6ix9ine is allegedly among her close confidantes, a source claimed.
+Tekashi 6ix9ine is purportedly among her close confidantes, a source claimed.

 On Monday, The Inquisitr reported that Minaj was pregnant after she shared several photographs showing off her baby bump in a stylish photo shoot on her Instagram page.